Here is the latest new library news (Release: April 10, 2019)….

 Your Library Is Going Places!

 After years of careful planning, community input and phased construction, the new, enhanced Claverack Free Library and community center is projected to open in late fall 2019.
+The planned opening will be for the library proper.
+Additional funds are needed to fully complete the children’s room, teen room, conference room and community center.
 So much more than a place to lend books, this new library center will connect our community through a vast range of cultural, educational and social events and occasions.

 – Funding Update –